 Justin Leroy is a historian of the 19th-century United States, specializing in African American history.
 Prior to joining UC Davis in 2016, he was a postdoctoral fellow in global American studies at Harvard University.
 He is at work on his first book, Freedom’s Limit: Racial Capitalism and the Afterlives of Slavery.
 He recently has commented for the media on recent racial unrest, the celebration of Juneteenth, and other current topics.
 Contact: email@example.com

 Race and American politics

-Isaac Hale, doctoral candidate in the Department of Political Science, focuses on the intersection of race and American politics.
+Isaac Hale, lecturer in the Department of Political Science, focuses on the intersection of race and American politics.
 He is also involved in projects analyzing how racial attitudes affect voter behavior and legislative representation, particularly in recent U.S. elections.
 Contact: firstname.lastname@example.org

 Karen Nikos-Rose, News and Media Relations, 530-219-5472, email@example.com